 Choosing a top-tier dental insurance plan means that you will typically pay a higher monthly premium, but you will likely pay less or even nothing out of pocket for dental care including some costly procedures.
 If you can afford to pay a higher premium there’s a financial advantage to choosing an insurance plan that covers more procedures or a higher amount of procedures.

-For example, subject to exclusions and limitations, a Guardian Direct® Dental Gold plan covers 100% of the cost of cleanings and x-rays and 70% of the cost of filings.
-But a less expensive Guardian Direct® Dental Silver plan covers 80% of cleanings and X-rays and 50% of filings.
+For example, subject to exclusions and limitations, a Guardian Direct® Dental Achiever plan covers 100% of the cost of cleanings and x-rays and 70% of the cost of filings.
+But a less expensive Guardian Direct® Dental Core plan covers 80% of cleanings and X-rays and 50% of filings.

 A dental insurance deductible works the same way that your car insurance deductible works.
 You are responsible for paying for the costs of dental care up to the cost of the deductible.
 Once you have met that amount, your insurance will kick in and start covering costs.
 The amount of the deductible is usually the maximum out of pocket expense that you will have to pay for treatment, which is important during a dental emergency.
 Picking a dental insurance plan with a high deductible will help lower your monthly premium costs but likely makes you responsible for paying more out of pocket.
 Choosing a dental insurance plan with a high deductible can be a way to help you keep the cost of monthly premiums low.

 The amount that you pay out-of-pocket for a dental visit is called a copay.
 The amount of your copay is typically based on the type of plan that you have and the coverage that you have.
 If you have a family dental insurance plan or if you have coinsurance, your deductible might higher.

 Do costs vary by in-network or out-of-network providers?